zhaoshengEE/Millennium_Library/Natural_Language_Processing/Transformers Explained Visually (Part 3) -- Multi-head Attention, deep dive.md

 - **Self-attention in the Encoder and Decoder**: the `input sequence` and `target sequence` pay attention to itself
 - **Encoder-Decoder-attention in the Decoder**: the `target sequence` pays attention to the `input sequence`
 - The `Attention layer` takes the input in the form of three parameters: `Query`, `Key`, and `Value`, which carry an encoded representation of each word in the sequence
-- There are multiple `heads` to generate multiple `attention scores`.
+- There are multiple `linear layers`/ `linear head` to generate multiple `attention scores`.
 The computation of the `attention scores` is based on the formula below:

 ![attention_score](./img/attention_score.webp)